-To open this pane, choose Apple menu > System Preferences, click Displays, then click Display.
+To change these preferences, choose Apple menu > System Preferences, click Displays, then click Display.

 The amount of detail your display shows.
 Select “Default for display” to automatically use the best resolution for the display, or select Scaled to manually select a resolution.
 For instructions, see Change your Mac display’s resolution.

 Controls how light or dark your screen appears.
 Move the slider to the right to make the screen brighter or to the left to make it darker.
 For instructions, see Change your Mac display’s brightness.

 Automatically adjust brightness or Ambient light compensation (depending on your display)

 If your Mac has ambient light sensing, you can have the display brightness adjust automatically based on current ambient lighting conditions.

 Automatically adjusts the colors on the display based on current ambient lighting conditions.

 Rotate or Rotation